gridstatus/gs-interview/README.md

 ### Install poetry

 * https://python-poetry.org/docs/
-* Depends on os and your preferred way of installing tools
+* Installation method depends on OS and your preferred way of installing tools

 ### Install python packages using poetry